chopdicemince/chopdicemince.github.io/_posts/2018-09-03-mba-financial-statement-analysis.md

 * A 10-K contains the four financial statements mentioned above: balance sheet, income statement, statement of stockholders' equity, and statement of cash flows.
 * A 10-K contains a section called: [Management's Discussion & Analysis of Financial Condition and Results of Operations](https://www.sec.gov/news/press/2003-179.htm).
 Often, people refer to this section as "MD & A" (pronounce the letters separately).

+10-Ks can be found on [EDGAR](https://www.sec.gov/edgar/searchedgar/companysearch.html).
+For example, enter "Berkshire Hathaway Inc" in the search box labeled "Comany Name," click "Search," and then click "0001067983."

 # What is a 10-Q form?

 A 10-Q form is sometimes called just "10-Q" (pronounced as "ten Q").